ricokahler/sanity-codegen/README.md

  * the client
  */
 function clearCache(): void;

+/**
+ * Flip whether or not this client is using preview mode or not.
+Useful for
+ * preview mode within next.js.
+ */
+function setPreviewMode(previewMode: boolean): void;
 ```

 The design behind the client is to fetch full documents and handle projections and transforms in code.